 How to apply.
-As soon as you know that a 30-day extension of time to file is needed, file Form 8809.
+File Form 8809 as soon as you know that a 30-day extension of time to file is needed.
 See the instructions for Form 8809.
 Mail or fax Form 8809 using the address and phone number listed in the instructions.
-You can submit the extension request online through the FIRE System.
+You can also submit the extension request online through the FIRE System.
 You are encouraged to submit requests using the online fill-in form.
 See Pub.
-1220, Part B, for more information on filing online or electronically.
+1220 for more information on filing online or electronically.